ravgotrasahil/ravgotrasahil-github.io/teaching/r/bballbets/bballbets.md

 In this walk-through, you'll learn about the logistic regression model.
 Key ideas:
-\* Fit a linear probability model and recognize its shortcomings \* Compute standard errors under a logistic-regression model
+\* Fit a linear probability model and recognize its shortcoming.
+\* Fit a logistic regression model.
+\* Compute standard errors and confidence intervals using both bootstrapping and the central limit theorem.

 Data files:
 \* [bballbets.csv](bballbets.csv): Data on college basketball games.